dcburleigh/pleurotus/README.md

 # pleurotus
-Manage a collection of repos related to a projects
+Manage a collection of repos related to a project.

+Provide an opionated control of releases.

 ## Description